 Composition II - Course Descriptions

-While discourses and disciplines are our topics of discussion, our primary purpose in this course is to explore how and why we write for an audience.
+While community is our topic of discussion, our primary purpose in this course is to explore how and why we write for an audience.
 Though not every assignment will ask you to write a traditional academic essay, the skills you will be refining in your writing can be applied to such a task.
 To that end, you will be expanding on the things you worked on in Composition I (focus, rhetorical sensitivity, essay development, argumentation, research, citation, and revision) expanding your capabilities in academic writing.
-Significant time will also be devoted to the research process, including discussions on finding, evaluating, and incorporating research into texts, reviewing at least two documentation practices, and establishing ethical practices when researching human participants.
+Significant time will also be d evoted to the research process, including discussions on finding, evaluating, and incorporating research into texts, reviewing at least two documentation practices, and establishing ethical practices when researching human participants.